geOcom 2025 at Rennes

 Severin Menard - Les Libres Géographes

-Leveraging Open-Source Tools for Creating 3D Tiles in the Urban Environment
+Leveraging Open-Source tools for creating 3D Tiles in the urban environment

-The presentation covers the processes and open-source tools for building 3D Tiles for urban environments, including 3D data visualizations in MapStore and geOrchestra
+The presentation covers the processes and open-source tools for building 3D Tiles for urban environments, including 3D data visualizations in MapStore and geOrchestra.

 Tobia di Pisa - GeoSolutions

-Administering the Platform
+Administer the Platform

-Helm, K8s, geOrchestra, Roadmap
+Helm, K8s, geOrchestra, roadmap

 Status of the geOrchestra Helm chart and roadmap - concrete implications

-Emilien Devos
+Emilien Devos - CampToCamp

 An overview of a geOrchestra platform, the interlinks between components, and the inconsistencies between the different information provided by the platform.